ranumiah/synetec-assessment-angular/README.md

-# Synetec technical test
+# Synetec Basic Angular MVC assessement

-Welcome to Synetec technical test.
-This is an angular application displaying a list of cities with a description.
-We will ask you to implement a few features as the engineer who was supposed to implement them is on annual leave and this is an urgent requirement.
-Fortunately before leaving the engineer had the time to create the skeleton of the application which makes your life a bit easier.
+This is Synetec's basic Angular developer assessment.

+If you are reading this, you most probably have been asked to complete this assessment as part of Synetec's interview process.

+In this repository, you will find an angular project that is the base for the assessment.

+Below you will find instructions on how to setup, complete and submit your assessment.

+Once you have finished, please return your updated solution by the specified means and within the agreed timeframe (if any).
+Please be sure to include all necessary files/resources required to build/run your solution.

+If you think it would be beneficial, please feel free to include a commentary or description to support any decisions you have made, or any challenges you faced.

+Good luck!

+## How to submit your completed test

+To sumbit your test, please
+1. Fork this repository
+2. Complete the test as per the instructions PDF
+3. Commit your changes to your (forked) repo
+4. Send us an http link to your repo that contains the completed test

+**This repo is Read-Only!!** So please don't try to open a pull request

 ## Set up the environment

-1. Clone this repository locally
+Once forked and cloned, set-up the solution as follows:

-2. Open the solution with your favourite IDE (we have used and tested using VS Code)
+1. Open the solution with your favourite IDE (we have used and tested using VS Code)
-3. Run npm install to make sure you have all the dependencies set up
+2. Run npm install to make sure you have all the dependencies set up
-4. Run `ng serve -o` and make sure the app is running.
+3. Run `ng serve -o` and make sure the app is running.

-## The tasks

-You are asked to implement as much tasks as possible in the following list.
-Don't panic if you run out of time, completing 2 tasks following good practices is better than completing the entire test with poor coding standards
+## Tasks to be completed

+Please complete as many as possible of the tasks listed below

-1. The html for the cities list is boring and static, link it to the list of cities from the component
+1. The html for the cities list is static.
+Link it to the list of cities from the component
 2. The cities list is empty though the table is still displayed, find a way to display a message to the user when there is no city to display
 3. The backend engineers have developed an API that provides you with a list of cities, implement the method in the service that will get all the cities and fetch the result in the cities list of the component
-4. You have probably noticed that the delete button doesn't do anything, implement that feature
+4. The delete button doesn't do anything, implement that feature